 - students experience an inclusive learning environment where they are accepted and valued, respected, free from racism and discrimination, and connected with social and cultural networks

 - the mana of students is upheld in their learning environment and their voices are heard and integrated in decisions around the planning and provision of student support services

-There are a range of requirements set out in the domestic code relating to accommodation as well.
-For full details of the interim Code of Practice for the Pastoral Care of Domestic Students 2019 in English or Te Reo Māori, see the NZQA website.
+For full details of the Code of Practice in English or Te Reo Māori, see the NZQA website.